zulip/zulip/docs/subsystems/widgets.md

 ## Slash commands

 This document is more about "widget" behavior than "slash command" interfaces, but there is indeed a lot of overlap between the two concepts.

-We will soon introduce typeahead capability for slash syntax, including things that are somewhat outliers such as the "/me" command.

-If certain widget features are behind feature flags, this will slightly complicate the typeahead implementation.
-Mostly we just need the server to share any relevant settings with the client.
+Typeahead for slash commands is implemented via the `slash_commands` object in `static/js/composebox_typeahead.js`.